Go FOGO grants

 Eligible organisations

-All NSW councils who have not received funding via Go FOGO, are eligible to apply for funding to roll out new weekly FOGO services or FO services to households that do not currently have a service.
+All NSW councils are eligible to apply for funding to roll out new weekly FOGO services or FO services to households that do not currently have a service.
 The service must be active within three years of the grant application approval.

-Councils who have previously received funding under the Waste Less Recycle More organics collections grants are eligible to apply for funding to deliver new services only to households not covered by the previous funding.
+Councils who have previously received funding under the Waste Less Recycle More organics collections grants or Go FOGO are eligible to apply for Go FOGO funding to provide a new weekly FOGO or GO service to households not covered by the previous funding.
+Councils with more than 10,000 MUDs, or where MUDs account for more than 20% of the housing stock across the local government area, may also apply to receive an additional $50,000 MUD payment, introduced in 2025.

 Information session